theraghavjuneja/leetcode-imageandcase/3169_countDaysWithoutMeetings(sorting)/readme.md

   ```

 ---
+- Why update this way? so that it actually keep track of maximum day his meeting ended, because that will include whole interval you would have already counted

 #### Case 3: If `days > prevEnd`
 - We **add `days - prevEnd`** to `count` to handle any remaining free days.